I tried retraining the NVIDIA LLM Router to match my own persona (Training Edition)

 --output-dir checkpoints/my-router-9models/

-Training runs with accelerate, 9-dim MLP, Qwen/Qwen3.5-0.8B encoder.
-It completed Stages 1–6 (Load → Extract → PCA → MLP ensemble → Calibrate → Save) in 5 minutes and 1 second.
+Training runs with accelerate enabled, a 9-dim MLP, and the Qwen/Qwen3.5-0.8B encoder.
+Stages 1–6 (Load → Extract → PCA → MLP ensemble → Calibrate → Save) completed in 5 minutes and 1 second.

 The per-model AUC for the completed checkpoint is as follows.